equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 > Radix only reads `radixconfig.yaml` from the master branch.
 If the file is changed in other branches, those changes will be ignored.

-One key distinction of a `radixconfig.yaml` file as compared to a regular Radix application is the the components has no source property set, as there is nothing to build on Radix.
-Rather it uses an image property, alongside a separate image tag for each environment, as shown below:
+One key distinction of a `radixconfig.yaml` file as compared to a regular Radix application is the the components has no `src` property set, as there is nothing to build on Radix.
+Rather it uses an `image` property, alongside a separate `imageTagName` per environment, as shown below:

 ```yaml
 apiVersion: radix.equinor.com/v1